Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **Example: **
 In the webmail, right-clicking on the “trash” opens a menu to empty the trash, this option should be also available through an “empty the trash” button elsewhere in the interface or from a drop-down menu accessible with the keyboard.

-## 11. Forms
+## 12. Usable forms
-**Target: ** everyone and especially people with visual impairments.
+**Target: ** everyone and especially people with visual impairments, dyslexia and cognitive disabilities.
 **When: ** during design and development.

 **Description:**
 Each form input must be associated with a label identifying the function of the field, the type of data and the expected format.
-This label should be visually close to the field so we can easily link them (especially for people using zoom or a software magnifier, or even for mobile users).
+This label should be visually close to the field so we can easily mentally link them (especially for people using zoom or a software magnifier, or even for mobile users).

 Error messages should clearly identify the invalid field, and if necessary suggest a correction.
 This applies to input fields, but also to other types of fields (drop-down list, radio button, checkbox…).
 From the development perspective, this label must be associated with the form field to facilitate the navigation with a screen reader.

 **Do: **
 ![screenshot of a valid form](images/formulaire.png)